glynawe/Vanilla/kete.md

 However, a type constraint can be used to make `A.t` and `B.t` compatible:

     interface S { type t; }
     module M <A: S, B: S> with A.t = B.t { ... }

 A module without an explicit public interface is given a default interface that excludes its imported names.

 All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Kete language.
 For example, the type `int` is a standard declaration.

-**Example**
+Example:

     module Map <Key: Comparable, Value: ADT>
         with KeyType = Key::Type, ValueType = Value::Type
     {
         type MapType;
         type ValueType;
         type KeyType;
-        fn Set (map: MapType, key: KeyType, value: ValueType) { ... } ...
+        fn Set (map: MapType, key: KeyType, value: ValueType) { ... }
+        ...
     }

-### Inclusion
+#### Inclusion

     Inclusion = Include | Import.
     Import    = "import" ModuleName ["=" Expansion] ";".
     Include   = "include"  Expansion ";".
     Expansion = [":" PublicInterface] FunctorName ["<" ModuleName ","... ">"] [typeconstraints].

     ImportedName = ModuleName "::" NAME.
     GlobalName   = NAME | ImportedName.

 `include` includes content from another module or interface.
 The contents of an interface are its definitions, the contents of a module are its declarations. `import` also includes content, but each definition is given an *imported name*, which is the definition's name prefixed with the name of the module.

 An *expansion* designates an existing module or interface, or it creates a new module from a functor.
 The functor's module parameters are replaced with the modules in the functor expansion's list of module arguments, and types from those modules are made equivalent according to the functor's type constraints.
 If a *public interface* is given then only the subset of definitions in that interface will be visible.